matejscerba/PVAnalyzer/README.md

 ```
 $ ./build/PVAnalyzer vid1 vid2 vid3
 ```

+You can specify flag `-f` before first video to perform automatic athete's detection.

 Command above analyzes videos `vid1`, `vid2` and `vid3`.
 You can pas any number of videos to be analyzed sequentially.
 Video analyzer mode creates output files in folder `outputs/X/`, where `X` is name of analyzed video (without path and extension).